What is Morton's Neuroma and How Does Cryotherapy Help?

 Patients may experience some discomfort and swelling in the treated area after the procedure.
 However, this typically subsides within a few days to weeks.

 Cryosurgery is considered a minimally invasive procedure, and is performed on an outpatient basis.
-It is a relatively quick procedure, patients can walk immediately after the procedure, and can usually return to their normal activities within a short time.
+It is a relatively quick procedure.
+Patients can walk immediately afterwards, and can usually return to their normal activities within a short time.

-Cryosurgery can be an effective treatment for neuromas when conservative treatments like physical therapy or orthotics have not provided relief from symptoms.
+Cryosurgery works well for neuromas when other treatments like physical therapy or orthotics haven’t helped.
 However, like any medical procedure, it carries some risks and potential side effects, including infection or scarring.

 BOOK ONLINE